Platform and Technology Capabilities

 Microsoft Dynamics CRM benchmarks performances against KPIs to inform sales directors, managers, and other sales professionals with easy to follow charts and reports for real-time monitoring of individual and team progress towards sales goals.

 Using Dynamics CRM, you can take advantage of the data, and segment it based on user behavior such as the pages they have visited, or the products they are interested in.
-This way, you can identify new sales opportunity with ease.
+This way, you can identify new sales opportunities with ease.

 Dynamics CRM provides live reporting sales dashboards, which enable you to monitor active leads and sales opportunities and react with timely, and informed decision-making.
-These dashboards, that include charts, statistics, sales metrics, and KPI graphics, provide real-time visibility that can help raise productivity, increase sales, improve operational efficiency, and optimize business.
+These dashboards, which include charts, statistics, sales metrics, and KPI graphics, provide real-time visibility that can help raise productivity, increase sales, improve operational efficiency, and optimize business.

 Dynamics CRM provides full information about sales data to anyone who needs it – from sales and marketing to finance and management.
 You can align your sales activities with your business and achieve better sales.
 By leveraging contextual information available in Dynamics CRM, you can also create up-sell and cross-sell campaigns within minutes.